-Penalties continue to be upgraded with further offenses.
-If the Head Judge upgrades or downgrades a penalty, it should be considered as the original penalty for further upgrades.
+Penalties continue to be upgraded with further offenses If a penalty is upgraded or downgraded outside of this path, further upgrades from repeated infractions are based on this path, and not the penalty previously awarded.
 Repeat offenses at Regular events may be upgraded at the Head Judge's discretion.
 A Match Point penalty is never used for repeat offenses.
 If a Match Point penalty is issued and the offense is repeated, it is upgraded to a Match Loss.